zblach/code-playground/FiniteStateMachine/README.md

 # What it is
-A bit of fun with a finite state machine.
+A bit of fun with a finite gear machine.

-## Transition.java
+## statemachine/Transition
-This is an interface that defines how objects interact with state transition.
+This is an interface that defines how objects interact with gear transition.

+## statemachine/State
+The interface that defines a state.

+## statemachine/StateContainer
+A class that maintains a state.
+Instantiable & changes.

+## statemachine/exceptions/BadTransitionException
+The exception thrown when attempting to move between nonadjacent gears.

-## State.java
+## demo/Gear
-An enumeration of available states, and the legal paths of translation from one to the other.
+An enumeration of available gears, and the legal paths of translation from one to the other.

-## Gearbox.java
+## demo/Gearbox
-A class that maintains state.
-Instantiable.
+An example of the StateContainer holding a gear.

-## Car.java
+## demo/Car
-A device with a Gearbox in it.
-Defines operations to perform on the gearbox to put the car in a specific state.
+A device with a gearbox in it.
+Defines operations to perform on the gearbox to put the car in a specific gear.

-## BadTransitionException
-The exception thrown when attempting to move between nonadjacent states.

-## DrivingDemoUnitTest
+## test/DrivingDemoUnitTest
-Some example calls to Car methods.
+Some example calls to Car.

 All copyrights reserved.
 Zak Blacher March 7, 2017